 Your fur kid will hopefully already have a healthy dose of natural immunity from drinking their mum’s milk.
 The next step in keeping and building this immunity is to vaccinate against cat diseases like feline leukaemia virus.

 You will need to find out from the previous owner if kitten has had their first round of vaccinations.
 First rounds ideally take place at six–eight weeks as this is when natural immunity begins to wear off.
 Round two of vaccinations takes place at 12 weeks – exactly the ideal age to settle into your home.
 Your vet will help you schedule which vaccinations your new kitten requires.

 Your primary vet visit should include the following:

 Some pet parents prefer to wait for their kitten to have their first litter before desexing.
 However, it’s worth noting that the overpopulation of unwanted pets is a great concern in New Zealand.

-In addition, the health benefits for your kitten can be of great value.
+In addition, the health benefits for your new kitten can be of great value.
 For example, desexing before going on heat reduces the likelihood of your cat ever having mammary tumours.
 Read our ‘Spay and Neuter – Should You Desex Your Cat’ article for more info.